Contributing

 Where to start?

-If you aren't sure what to work on, I recommend taking a look at some of the open issues (opens in a new tab) on GitHub.
-You can also reach out to me on Discord (opens in a new tab), or an open GitHub issue, if you have any questions.
+If you aren’t sure what to work on, I recommend taking a look at some of the open issues on GitHub.
+You can also reach out to me on Discord, or an open GitHub issue, if you have any questions.

 In general, some good places to start might be:

-• Translation (opens in a new tab), so Stump is accessible to non-English speakers.
+- Translation, so Stump is accessible to non-English speakers.

-• Designing and/or implementing UI elements.
+. - Designing and/or implementing UI elements.

-• Docker build optimizations and caching strategies.
+- Docker build optimizations and caching strategies.

-• CI pipelines / workflows.
+- CI pipelines / workflows.

-• And lots more!
+- And lots more!

 Code Style, Formatting, and Linting

-Stump is developed using primarily Rust (opens in a new tab) and TypeScript (opens in a new tab).
+Stump is developed using primarily Rust and TypeScript.

 For Rust, I use rustfmt for formatting, and clippy for linting.
 For TypeScript, I use Prettier for formatting, and ESLint for linting.
 While I definitely recommend using these tools as you develop, there is a pre-commit hook that will lint and format your code before committing.